bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 We could start a timer when the send button is clicked, and this timer, after a minute, sends the email.
 This will not work if the browser is closed before the countdown is over.

 We could add the scheduled date of sending to the email as data.
 We can translate this as an architectural decision: delayed sending is not the responsibility of the user interface.
-We did not decide yet, which part of the application will be responsible, but we already know it must not be the UI.
+We have not decided yet, which part of the application will be responsible, but we already know it must not be the UI.

 Let us consider a similar question.